Developing a formal coaching philosophy

 As important as it is to understand what makes you tick, it is equally important to understand the confines of your coaching context.
 By this I mean:

 There could be other restrictions that will affect your coaching delivery.
 These include laws or policies on safe practices, club or school rules of behaviour, competition with other sports, school pressures and outside activities, parental interference, or performance standards to qualify for teams and competitions.
 Knowing what you are up against enables you to tailor your annual training program to the specific needs of the athletes you have under your charge.
 By understanding the outside influences that will affect your program, you can incorporate those that are good practices such as policies on safety and behaviour, adapt to others that restrict your ability to be the 'do it all coach' such as lack of funds, equipment or services, and minimize negative obstacles that will affect you personally or an athlete on your team or your team in general.
-Dealing with parents can be a stressful situation and a clear philosophy on how you will deal with an irate parent will minimize or avoid the knee jerk reaction that often makes matters worse.
+Dealing with parents can be a stressful situation and a clear philosophy on how you will deal with an irate parent will minimize or avoid the knee-jerk reaction that often makes matters worse.
 By adapting your coaching philosophy to reflect the coaching situation you are dealing with you become more effective and productive and you minimize obstacles and other difficulties.

 3. Understand your athletes, their personalities, abilities, goals and why they are in your sport

 A recent study done to determine why athletes participated in sport indicated that the athletes' primary reasons were to have 'fun' and learn skills.
 'Winning', perceived by many to be the most important reason for participation ranked no higher than 7th even among the most competitive athletes.
-With this in mind you should ensure your program focuses on these critical areas in order to retain your athletes and recruit new ones.
-Communication is a vital aspect in coach/athlete relationships.
+With this in mind, you should ensure your program focuses on these critical areas in order to retain your athletes and recruit new ones.
+Communication is a vital aspect of coach/athlete relationships.
 It is very important to talk to your athletes individually to determine what their values and beliefs are, what their goals are and why they are participating.
-Without this knowledge you might be delivering a coaching bag of apples to athletes wanting a bag of oranges.
+Without this knowledge, you might be delivering a coaching bag of apples to athletes wanting a bag of oranges.
 The program just will not work properly.
-As a coach you are a powerful role model and can have a tremendous influence on your athletes if you and your athletes are on the same page.
+As a coach, you are a powerful role model and can have a tremendous influence on your athletes if you and your athletes are on the same page.
 Take the time to get to know each of your athletes just like you examined your own values, beliefs and habits.
 Once you know and understand each of your athletes, their strengths, weaknesses abilities and skills, then I suggest you develop an approach to coaching them.
 Will you focus on the stars?
 Will you treat everyone equal in terms of your attention and help?
 The teamwork approach will work for you.

 What is your attitude toward teamwork?